y0nei/FastAPI-fullstack-blog/README.md

 8. Pat yourself on the back and admire how great you are :3

-For more detailed instructions and configuration options, please refer to the documentation.
+For more detailed instructions and configuration options, please refer to the [documentation][docs].

 # Contributing